Manichaeism: Persecution and suppression

 Many Manichaeans took part in rebellions against the Song dynasty.
 They were quelled by Song China and were suppressed and persecuted by all successive governments before the Mongol Yuan dynasty.
 In 1370, the religion was banned through an edict of the Ming dynasty, whose Hongwu Emperor had a personal dislike for the religion.
 Its core teaching influences many religious sects in China, including the White Lotus movement.

-According to Wendy Doniger, Manichaeism may have continued to exist in the modern-East Turkestan region until the Mongol conquest in the 13th century.
+According to Wendy Doniger, Manichaeism may have continued to exist in the Xinjiang region until the Mongol conquest in the 13th century.

 Manicheans also suffered persecution for some time under the Abbasid Caliphate of Baghdad.
 In 780, the third Abbasid Caliph, al-Mahdi, started a campaign of inquisition against those who were "dualist heretics" or "Manichaeans" called the zindīq.
-He appointed a "master of the heretics" (صاحب الزنادقة ṣāhib al-zanādiqa), an official whose task was to pursue and investigate suspected dualists, who were then examined by the Caliph.
-Those found guilty who refused to abjure their beliefs were executed.
+He appointed a "master of the heretics" (صاحب الزنادقة ṣāhib al-zanādiqa), an official whose task was to pursue and investigate suspected dualists, who the Caliph then examined.
+Those found guilty who refused to recant their beliefs were executed.

-This persecution continued under his successor, Caliph al-Hadi, and continued for some time during reign of Harun al-Rashid, who finally abolished it and ended it.
+This persecution continued under his successor, Caliph al-Hadi, and continued for some time during the reign of Harun al-Rashid, who finally abolished it and ended it.
 During the reign of the 18th Abbasid Caliph al-Muqtadir, many Manichaeans fled from Mesopotamia to Khorasan from fear of persecution by him and about 500 of them assembled in Samarkand.
 The base of the religion was later shifted to this city, which became their new Patriarchate.

 Manichaean pamphlets were still in circulation in Greek in 9th-century Byzantine Constantinople, as the patriarch Photios summarizes and discusses one that he has read by Agapius in his Bibliotheca.